njpearman/my-system-settings/README.md

 ```
 4. Launch vim, install the plugins with `:PlugInstall` then close and relaunch vim.

+## VS Code / Cursor

+The repo contains a list of useful extensions that can be executed with a shell, e.g. `bash extensions.vscode` or `zsh extensions.vscode`.
+Note that it requires the `code` CLI command to be installed and available.

 ## Global gitignore file

 As far as I can tell, git does not read global gitignore files that are symbolic links.